Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 The app supports growth across several important areas of early mathematical thinking:

-Number sense: Exploring number relationships, composing and decomposing quantities, intuitive grasp of addition and subtraction
+Number sense: Exploring number relationships, composing and decomposing quantities, an intuitive grasp of addition and subtraction

 Logical reasoning: Identifying patterns, problem-solving exercises